cgrates/cgrates/docs/routes.rst

 Use cases
 ---------

-* Calculate LCR directly by querying APIs (GetSuppliers).
+* Calculate LCR directly by querying APIs (GetRoutes).
 * LCR system together with  Kamailio_ *dispatcher* module where the *SupplierID* whithin *CGRateS* will be used as dispatcher set within Kamailio_.
 * LCR system together with OpenSIPS_ drouting module where the *SupplierID* whithin *CGRateS* will be used as drouting carrier id.
 * LCR system together with FreeSWITCH_ or Asterisk_ where the *SupplierID* whithin *CGRateS* will be used as gateway ID within the dialplan of FreesWITCH_ or Asterisk_.